 US weekly jobless claims fall, but millions still unemployed

-More than 1.5m new applications for unemployment benefits were made in week to June 6th
+More than 1.5 million new applications for unemployment benefits in week to June 6th

-Fed chairman Jerome Powell told reporters on Wednesday there would be an “extended period” during which it would be “difficult for many people to find work.”
+US Fed chairman Jerome Powell: There will be an “extended period” during which it will be “difficult for many people to find work”.
 Photograph: Getty Images

 Layoffs in the United States are abating, but millions who lost their jobs because of Covid-19 continue to draw unemployment benefits, suggesting the labour market could take years to heal from the pandemic even as businesses resume hiring workers.